Understanding Aidge Intermediate Representation (IR)#

 Operator#

-Aidge Operator are a data structure that characterize an operation.
+An Aidge Operator is a data structure that characterizes an operation.
+For example, we can instantiate the LeakyReLU operator as follows:

 [2]: